afreund415/nodegame/readMe.txt

 Commandline options SRNode:
 1. Send <message>, where message is any list of characters that the program can split into packets
-2. sendtest <# of characters> this allows the user to run a test that
+2. sendtest <# of characters> this allows the user to run an emulation test where they send a message (with ACK failures turned off)

 Commandline options DVNode: